Obscenity: New Zealand

 According to the Films, Videos, and Publications Classification Act 1993, "publication may be age-restricted if it contains highly offensive language likely to cause serious harm".

 In New Zealand, screening of Deep Throat (1972) was only cleared in 1986.
 However, the film has not been screened because the only cinema that has tried to organize a screening was thwarted by the city council that owned the building's lease.

 China

 Section 9 of the Criminal Law provides provisions against pornography, including creation, distribution and organizing public viewing.

 In 2016, the Ministry of Culture in China censored 23 companies for hosting obscene content online.
 The take-down included over 20,000 live feeds from 26 different websites that were hosting a variety of content involving pornography and violence.

+Hong Kong SAR

+The Control of Obscene and Indecent Articles Ordinance (Cap 390) imposes controls on the publication and display of obscene and indecent articles.

 Canada

 Section 163 of the Canadian Criminal Code provides the country's legal definition of "obscenity".
 Officially termed as "Offences Tending to Corrupt Morals", the Canadian prohibited class of articles that are to be legally included as "obscene things" is very broad, including text-only written material, pictures, models (including statues) records or "any other obscene thing".
 According to Section 163(8), if "a dominant characteristic of the publication is the undue exploitation of sex, or the combination of sex and at least one of crime, horror, cruelty or violence", that publication is deemed to be "obscene" under the current law.